KMS74/instabug-frontend-task/README.md

 # Frontend Intern task
-### Demo Version:
+## Demo Version:
 https://instabug-frontend-task.netlify.app/

+## Used Technologies:
+* Vuejs
+* SCSS
+*  VeeValidate Form Validation
+*  Vue Router
-**●** Build a small app that consists of 3 pages (login.
-Welcome, 404) pages It is preferred to use VUE js
+## Build a small app that consists of 3 pages (login.
+Welcome, 404) pages
+* It is preferred to use VUE js
-It is preferred to use SASS/SCSS
+* It is preferred to use SASS/SCSS
-○ It is preferred to not use any CSS framework
+* It is preferred to not use any CSS framework
-You must use GitHub, GitLab, or any other source control tools You must Deploy the app on Netlify, GitHub pages, or any other tool It is a plus to create the illustration on the 404 pages with SASS Try to follow consistent guidelines in your code
+* You must use GitHub, GitLab, or any other source control tools
+* You must Deploy the app on Netlify, GitHub pages, or any other tool
+* It is a plus to create the illustration on the 404 pages with SASS *Try to follow consistent guidelines in your code

-**●** Write automation tests for the login form using cypress You will need to implement 2 or more from the scenario mentioned in the automation section

-The APP requirements:
+## The APP requirements:
-Pages & routes:
+### Pages & routes:

-1. login page with route/login which contains the login form + slider
+* login page with route/login which contains the login form + slider
-2. welcome screen with route /welcome which will contain a welcome message + logout button
+* welcome screen with route /welcome which will contain a welcome message + logout button
-3. 404 page with route /404 if u entered any route other than the above it redirects to 404 page login functionality:
+* 404 page with route /404 if u entered any route other than the above it redirects to 404 page
+### login functionality:
-It should be local u should have the following array with objects in your code
+* It should be local u should have the following array with objects in your code
 ```
 [
 { email: ‘mohamed@instabug.com’, password: ‘A12345678’ },